 In Sec.
-VI, we simulate the Langevin model without making any approximations, using a Monte Carlo method, and connect the results of the model to the theory.
-We find an enhancement of the diffusion coefficient (and hence the slowing rate) due to the aforementioned collisional caging effect, provided the colliding charges are of like sign.
+VB, we simulate the Langevin model without making any approximations, using a Monte Carlo method, and connect the results of the model to the theory.
+We find an enhancement of the velocity diffusion coefficient (and hence the slowing rate) due to the aforementioned collisional caging effect, provided the colliding charges are of like sign.
 This enhancement depends on the velocity diffusion coefficient itself, and is largest as $D \to 0^+$.
 In Sec.
-VII, we consider this limit by rescaling variables in such a way that the Langevin equations of motion are independent of D in the $D \to 0^+$ limit.
+VC, we consider this limit by rescaling variables in such a way that the Langevin equations of motion are independent of D in the $D \rightarrow 0^+$ limit.
 In Sec.
-VIII we consider an equivalent Fokker-Planck model of the $D \to 0^+$ limit, and rederive the diffusion coefficient as a test of the MC simulation.
+VI, we consider an equivalent Fokker-Planck model of the $D \rightarrow 0^+$ limit and re-derive the diffusion coefficient as a test of the MC simulation.
 In Sec.
-IX we summarize the results and use them to evaluate the diffusion coefficient and slowing rate to logarithmic accuracy.
+VII, we summarize the results and use them to evaluate the diffusion coefficient and slowing rate to logarithmic accuracy.
 In Sec.
-X we discuss the results.
-In the Appendix we include details of the numerical solution of the FP equation used in Sec.
-VIII.
+VIII, we discuss the results.
+In the Appendix, we include details of the numerical solution of the FP equation used in Sec.
+VI.